marc0tjevp/Adapta-Discord-Theme/README.md

-# Arc-Discord-Theme
+# Adapta-Discord-Theme
-A BetterDiscord Theme with the colors of Arc GTK
+A BetterDiscord Theme with the colors of Adapta GTK

 # Preview